Control design for inhomogeneous broadening compensation in single-photon transducers: Results

 Statistical studies of performance of the optimization procedure for different sets of emitter frequencies is shown in Fig.~\ref{fig:imp} --- Fig.~\ref{fig:imp}a shows the optimized transduction efficiencies and Fig.~\ref{fig:imp}b shows the improvement in the transduction efficiencies.
 We observe that the improvements are larger at higher inhomogeneous broadening.
 Furthermore, the cooperativities of the emitters set a limit on improvement that can be obtained by shaping the laser pulse --- as can be seen from Fig.~\ref{fig:imp}b, the improvements are generally smaller for lower cooperativities.

 While it is intuitively expected that improvement in transduction efficiency with the application of an optimized drive is due to recovery of superradiance, this can be made more concrete by studying the Floquet eigenstates of the optimized (time-dependent) effective Hamiltonian.
-The ‘superradiance’ in an eigenstate $\ket{\phi}$ can be quantified with the metric,
+The ‘superradiance’ in an eigenstate $\ket{\phi}$ of the propagator over one time period of the effective Hamiltonian, can be quantified with the metric,

 For a homogeneous ensemble, the metric is $1$ for two eigenstates formed by the drive-induced hybridization of superradiant states corresponding to the microwave and optical transitions.
 Furthermore, it is $0$ for the remaining eigenstates since they are subradiant/dark.
 Since the eigenstates for an inhomogeneous ensembles are not perfectly superradiant or subradiant, their corresponding metric lies between $0$ and $1$ and quantifies the extent of their subradiant or superradiant character.
 Figure~\ref{fig:metr}a indicates that an application of the optimized drive statistically increases the value of this metric, indicating partial recovery of superradiance.
 The density plots in Fig.~\ref{fig:metr}(b, c, d) show the distribution of the superradiance metric of the eigenstates of an inhomogeneously broadened ensemble.